raposamillar/portfolio-generator/README.md

   node app

   ## Contributing
-  Developers who have ideas for improvement may fork this project and submit pull requests for review.
+  Developers may fork this project and submit pull requests.

   ## Tests
   n/a